 Think about tanning beds for a moment.
 What do you see?
-When we talk about tanning beds, most of us would picture a flatbed where you can lay to get yourself tan.
+When we talk about tanning beds, most of us would picture a flatbed where you can lay down to get your glow on.

-Although they aren’t new, many people might still have not used them because the lay-down tanning beds are more common.
+Although they aren’t new, many people might still have not used them because the lay-down tanning beds are more common, and are wondering how to use a stand up tanning bed.

-For today, we’ll give you some stand up tanning bed tips.
+For today, we’ll give you some stand up tanning bed tips for beginners.
 These will help you get the best tan you can get out of such devices.

 Prepping Before Tanning